Storefront Security Assistance Program

 - Address any additional security measures identified.

-- Share security video footage or photos of suspects to the Sacramento Police Department and the Downtown Sacramento Partnership.
+- Share security video footage or photos requested with the Sacramento Police Department and the Downtown Sacramento Partnership.

-This program will remain in place through June 30, 2020.
-Beginning July 1, 2020, the program will be renewed quarterly as funding permits.
+The program will continue through August 31, 2020.
 Businesses participating in the Storefront Safety Assistance Program must apply for grants within 48 hours of the damage incident.
 Grant requests will be awarded by the Public Space Services Director within 5 business days of receipt.

-To be eligible beyond July 1, 2020, businesses must renew their participation in the Storefront Safety Assistance Program, including any updates to contact information, quarterly.
+Businesses must renew their participation in the Storefront Safety Assistance Program quarterly, including any updates to contact information, to be eligible for future program participation.